Jarre-ing experiences

 Zoolook was the first Jarre album I listened to, obtaining it on CD from my local library in early 1991.
 It’s perhaps not the most appropriate introduction to Jarre’s music, but in a way that makes it a more interesting starting point.
 Although on first listen it was very apparent to me “this ain’t no Oxygene IV!”, I was immediately captivated by the album.

-Making Zoolook, Jarre had another crack reinventing his sound, including collaborating with muscians for the first time (collaborations as unexpected as Laurie Anderson and Adrian Belew).
+Making Zoolook, Jarre had another crack reinventing his sound, and even collaborating with muscians outside his circle for the first time (with collaborators as unexpected as Laurie Anderson and Adrian Belew).
 The Fairlight CMI, used somewhat timidly on Magnetic Fields, was front and centre on Zoolook.
-(Apparently the first version of the Fairlight didn’t have a sequencer, and this may account for its limited use on the earlier album, and greater prominence here.)
+(Apparently the first version of the Fairlight didn’t have a sequencer, and this may account for its limited use on the earlier album.)
 Also in contrast to earlier albums, the primary musical medium of Zoolook is the human voice, sampled and processed.

 The first track, Ethnicolor, is a psychedelic, Vangelistic (Vangelisian?) excursion quite unlike anything Jarre had produced before.
 The clarity of arrangement makes a welcome return, the digital sampling and recording technology used on the album providing a crisper frequency response than Magnetic Fields’ wall of low-pass-filtered arpeggiating synths.
 The sound palette is further expanded with live drums passed through gated reverb in classic mid-80s style.
 Slap bass even makes an appearance, and surprisingly it actually works.
 The only downside to the track is that the early melody is played through a vocal sample that sounds like “tit”, an embarrassing and obvious gaffe which schoolboy me found hard to take.
 30 years later: shrug.